ansarialireza/Discrete-Sinusoidal-Wave-Plot/README.md

-# Sinusoidal Wave Plot 🌊
+# Discrete Sinusoidal Wave Plot 🌊

-Dive into the mesmerizing world of sinusoidal waves with this Python script that generates and plots a stunning waveform of your chosen frequency.
+Immerse yourself in the enchanting realm of discrete sinusoidal waves using this Python script.
+It generates and plots a mesmerizing waveform of your chosen frequency.

 ## Prerequisites

-Ensure you have Python and Matplotlib installed on your machine.
+Make sure you have Python and Matplotlib installed on your machine.

 ## Usage